p3r/dbgrandi.github.io/source/posts/minimum_viable_programmer.markdown

 published: false
 ---

-I’ve been working with the [Coalition For Queens](http://www.c4q.nyc) (C4Q) this summer, helping to guide the curriculum they use to train new iOS developers.
+I’ve been working with the [Coalition For Queens](http://www.c4q.nyc) (C4Q) this summer, helping to guide their iOS curriculum.
+For one meeting, we were asked to describe our requirements for a *Minimum Viable Programmer*.
+This is what each of us would expect from a junior developer.
+It turned out to be a fun exercise that brought out interesting views from everybody.

 C4Q teaches mobile development to adults who are underrepresented and underserved in the tech industry.
 Their goal is to take someone who has never programmed and prepare them for a job as a junior developer.
 It’s an intense course that meets 6 days a week for 9 months.
 The application process is competitive because, if accepted, it’s completely free.

-We were asked to describe our requirements for a *Minimum Viable Programmer*.
-These are what each of us  would expect from a junior developer.
-This turned out to be a fun exercise that brought out strong views from everybody.

 I wrote up a lot of notes for that meeting, and figured it would be a nice thing to share with all of you lovely people.
 It also seems to be a good bookend against my last post about [what makes for a great programmer](http://dbgrandi.github.io/good_great_10x/).